yanpd01/w-lab/content/contact/1_positions.md

 # Notice

-We're a growing team that's recruiting people, maybe you'll be one of us.
+We're recruiting people, maybe you'll be one of us.

 [Click to view more positions openings.](/author/this-could-be-you/)